rky0930/tf_dev_summit_2019/README.md

       - Several APIs for using Tensor Board within notebooks that user change the height of the cell as well as list the active instances within user's collab notebook
       - Hyperparameter Tuning
         - Available in the TF 2.0 alpha
-        - A couple of hyper-parameters
-          - Dropout rate, the number of units, the dense layer and optimizer
         - How to use ?
-          - Several additional import
+          - Several additional imports are needed
           - Define which values of the hyperparameters user want to try
             - Ex) num_units_list = [16, 32]
             - dropout_rate_list = [0.1, 0.2]